HilariousDeathArtist/DCSSConfigFile/README.md

 DCSSConfigFile
 ==============

 This is the Dungeon Crawl Stone Soup config file used by HilariousDeathArtist.
-I usually plan on http://crawl.s-z.org/
+I usually play on http://crawl.s-z.org/

 It's still being updated regularly, and since it's started getting spread around I thought it would be good to put up on Github.